iqnite/pyccd-spectrometer/README.md

 Author: Esben Rossel <esbenrossel@gmail.com>

 THIS PROGRAM HAS BEEN MODIFIERD FOR SPECTROSCOPY by Adrian Matsch <adrian.b.matsch@gmail.com>
-More information can be found on <tcd1304.wordpress.com> and <www.astrolens.net>
+More information can be found on [the TCD1304 blog](https://tcd1304.wordpress.com) and [www.astrolens.net](https://www.astrolens.net).

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions